adya14/Transport-dashboard/README.md

 3. From:
 4. Quantity: Drop down menu where he can choose 1,2,3 ton
-5. Address: Auto populate this field from the address entering during registration
-6. Transporter: Drop down menu to select transporter.
+5. Address: Auto populate this field from the address entering during registration For Transporter: Drop down menu to select transporter.
 Here we can choose only single transporter.
-If the manufacturer clicks the push button the message will go to the transporter For Transporter:
+If the manufacturer clicks the push button the message will go to the transporter.

+For Transporter:
-Order ID: List box to select the order id received from the Manufacturer.
+1. Order ID: List box to select the order id received from the Manufacturer.
-Price: input form, float value
+2. Price: input form, float value
-Reply Button for sending messages back to Manufacturer.
+3. Reply Button for sending messages back to Manufacturer.